WeTwo and why we need it.

 We Two : Amanda and Glenn Fore

-Eighteen year old Amanda was living in Newberry with her parents.
-In 1977 with a group of friends, she hitch-hiked to Upper Heyford for a dance on the American air base.
+Eighteen year old Amanda was living in Newbury with her parents.
+In 1977, with a group of friends, she hitch-hiked to Upper Heyford for a dance on the American air base.
 She danced all night with handsome Senior Airman Glenn Fore.
 When he paid for a taxi home, she knew she had met a nice guy.
 Their relationship blossomed but they knew that the Southern States of America was not a safe place for a white woman in love with an African /American man.
-They married and settled in the UK Sadly Glenn died six years ago after 37 happy years together but Amanda says he will always be the only man in her life.
+They married and settled in the UK.
+Sadly Glenn died six years ago after 37 happy years together but Amanda says he will always be the only man in her life.

 We Two Katie and Kes Isbester: Crossing Continents